pikelang/Roxen/server/tools/cacti/README.txt

   - Transfered bytes
   - MySQL queries

-The templates fetche data via the SNMP protocol.
+The templates fetch data via the SNMP protocol.
 You will have to enable SNMP on the Roxen servers that should be monitored.

 A short introduction to cacti can be fond on cacti.net: